-A monthly pension benefit equal to 60% of your total monthly service pension benefit at the time of your death, with a 3% COLA cap and a COLA bank.
+Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner receives a monthly pension benefit equal to 70% of your total pension benefit at the time of your death, with a 3% COLA cap and a COLA bank.

 2. Death while retired on a Service-Connected Disability Pension: